 As I mentioned above, there is no limit to the amount of money you can earn from affiliate programs.
-It all depends on which program you’re promoting and how much conversion you are making.
-I started with $47 as my first affiliate income, and now I make almost $4k-5K/month by promoting products which I use day-to-day.
+It all depends on which program you’re promoting and how many conversion you are making.
+I started with $47 as my first affiliate income, and now I make almost $4k-5K/month by promoting products which I use every day.

 Alright, I now understand what affiliate marketing is all about.
 How do I get started?

-- Become a Dreamhost Affiliate to Earn from Hosting
+- Become A DreamHost Affiliate To Earn From DreamHost Hosting